-- the parent's views, - any information about the child's academic, social, and emotional development submitted by the parent or otherwise known, - information about the child's medical history and the views of a relevant medical professional submitted by the parent or otherwise known, - whether the child has previously been educated out of their normal age group, - guidance from the Department for Education on the admission of summer-born children to Reception, - whether the child may have fallen into a lower age group if it were not for being born prematurely.
+- the headteacher's views - the parent's views, - any information about the child's academic, social, and emotional development submitted by the parent or otherwise known, - information about the child's medical history and the views of a relevant medical professional submitted by the parent or otherwise known, - whether the child has previously been educated out of their normal age group, - quidance from the Department for Education on the admission of summer-born children to Reception. - whether the child may have fallen into a lower age group if it were not for being born prematurely.